wjzhengsh/keymgmt/keyprotect_view_keys.md

       <caption style="caption-side:bottom;">Table 2.
 Describes the variables needed to view keys with the {{site.data.keyword.keymanagementserviceshort}} API.</caption>
     </table>

-    A successful `POST /v2/keys/` request returns a collection of keys available in your {{site.data.keyword.keymanagementserviceshort}} service instance.
+    A successful `GET /v2/keys` request returns a collection of keys available in your {{site.data.keyword.keymanagementserviceshort}} service instance.

     ```
     {